 Knowing your audience helps you determine how you should write your SOP document.
 Consider these questions:

 - What is their prior knowledge?
 Are they already familiar with the organization and the procedures?
 Do they already know the terminology?
 Have they become complacent and need a refresher?
-You need to write to your audience’s knowledge level—dumb it down too much or make it too complicated, and you’ll lose them.
+You need to write to your audience’s knowledge level.
+Too basic and you'll waste their time on information they already know.
+Too complicated, and you’ll confuse them—and risk mistakes when they try to implement the SOP.

 - What are their language skills?
 Maybe your audience does not natively speak your language.
 If that is the case, you may want to use more pictures than words.